 🧠 How to Play Chess: The Ultimate Beginner’s Guide ♟️

 Chess is more than just a game — it’s a battlefield of brains, a masterclass in strategy, and a way to sharpen your mind while having fun.
-Whether you’re brand new to the game or just brushing up, this guide will walk you through everything from setup to special rules.
+Whether you’re brand new or just brushing up, this guide will walk you through everything from setup to special rules, helping you build a strong foundation for your chess journey.

 🏁 Setting Up the Chess Board